Dyyyne/Final-Project-Intro-Ai/README.md

 How to run the code:

         1. Download the project and make sure you have app.py, index.html, style.css, and the entire data folder

         2. Install dependencies using, pip install fastapi uvicorn pandas numpy scikit-learn joblib sentence-transformers pydantic

         3. start the FastAPI server using, uvicorn app:app

+        (Make sure you have Ollama installed with BERT downloaded and have the server running before doing this next step.
+Otherwise, it won't work)
         4. open index.html in your browser to use the interface